15 Early Signs Your Relationship Isn’t Going to Last

 Your partner can do no wrong

 Your new love doesn’t feel contrite or admit wrongdoing—ever: That’s a red flag.
 “If the new person you’re seeing has a hard time showing you they’re imperfect, or apologizing for even silly mistakes, this relationship probably will not last,” says Bregman.
-These are the fights that are actually healthy to have as a couple.
+In fact, there’s nothing wrong with having these fights that are actually healthy to have as a couple.

 When your new love frequently tests your patience, it’s a fool’s errand, Bergman says.
 They may do it by not answering your texts for hours when you’re looking for them, all the while posting pics on social media of them out with friends.
 “It’s a clear sign this relationship probably has an expiration date that is just around the corner,” says Bregman.
-Here are some things you never post about your relationship.
+Learn some other things you never post online about your relationship.

 Not in sync spiritually